Traffic Router Administration¶

-- When it receives a new CR Config
+- When it receives a new CDN Snapshot

-- Once an hour from whenever the most recent of the last of the above occurred
+- Once an hour starting whenever the most recent of the last of the above occurred

-To adjust the frequency when Traffic Router fetches certificates add the parameter ‘certificates.polling.interval’ to CR Config and setting it to the desired time in milliseconds.
+To adjust the frequency at which Traffic Router fetches certificates add the Parameter

-Taking a snapshot of CR Config may be used at times to avoid waiting the entire polling cycle for a new set of certificates.
+Taking a CDN Snapshot may be used at times to avoid waiting the entire polling cycle for a new set of certificates.